Eisteddfod: 1901–1920

 According to Jan Morris, "Hedd Wyn became a legend, a symbol, and an inspiration to other poets.
 'The Black Chair of Birkenhead' was taken sadly home to Gwynedd, to be placed with the other trophies of Hedd Wyn's short life in the family farm above the Bala road, and there we may visit it still.
 It has never been forgotten.
 A constant stream of visitors, patriots, poets, groups of schoolchildren, winds its way up the long farm drive, in the lee of the hills, to the old house among its clumped trees.
 It stands there all alone looking out magnificently over bare hills to the ramparts of Eryri in the distance – the very epitome of a Welsh view, all grandeur tinged with melancholy.
 The Black Chair is kept in a sort of shrine-room, dim-lit and cluttered.
 Around it three or four other eisteddfod chairs stand in attendance, like sacred stools in an Ashanti temple..."

-Pfc.
-Ellis H. Evans lies buried at Artillery Wood Cemetery, near Boezinge, Belgium.
+Evans lies buried at Artillery Wood Cemetery, near Boezinge, Belgium.
 After the Armistice, a petition was submitted to the Imperial War Graves Commission and his headstone was given the additional words Y Prifardd Hedd Wyn ('The Chief Bard, Hedd Wyn').